CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.1.1.4 Protection against malicious programs.txt

 ### 2 6 Infection of production systems and IoT devices

 In addition to classic IT systems, devices are increasingly being attacked by malicious programs, which at first glance do not seem like obvious targets.
 For example, an attacker could infect a surveillance camera accessible via the Internet to spy on them.
-But even a networked light bulb or an app-controlled coffee machine can serve as an entry point into the institution's network or as part of a botnet if those devices are not adequately protected from malicious programs.
-Networked production systems or industrial controls can also be maliciously manipulated or even destroyed, which can lead to downtime and many other threats to the institution and its employees, such as fires.
+But even a networked light bulb or an app-controlled coffee maker can serve as an entry point into the institution's network or as part of a botnet if those devices are not adequately protected from malicious programs.
+Networked production systems or industrial controls can also be maliciously manipulated or even destroyed, which can result in downtime and many other threats to the institution and its employees, including fires.

 3 requirements
 ---------------